amdp/cooperacynuxt/etc/learningGame/The Final Level - Develop.md

 send an email, so it is our first developer challenge.

-The page you wanna start with is contactform.vue, just have a look copy it and rename it contactform2.vue with an empty file.
+The page you want to start with is contact.vue, but you won't touch it yet, you will just add there the new component you will code, you will change contactform into contactform2 when it will be ready.
+Now, have a look at the components and find contactform.vue, that is the one you want to make on your own.
+Copy it and rename it contactform2.vue, but do not use the code in it.

-Try to clear all of it and
-write it your own way.
+Try instead to clear all of it and write it your own way.
 You need to enter the html part and the script one.

-You would optionally need then to insert a google captcha too.
+You would optionally want to insert a google captcha too.

 You can use all the other vue pages as hints.
-For example, useredit.vue could be used as hint for creating the form instead of copying the contactform itself.
+For example, useredit.vue could be used as hint for creating the html form instead of copying the contactform.vue one itself.

 As you see, we should use
 VUE BOOTSTRAP HTML TAGS